Maxim De Cuyper

-Maxim Peter M. De Cuyper (/nl/; born 22 December 2000) is a Belgian professional footballer who plays as a full-back for club Brighton & Hove Albion and the Belgium national team.
+Maxim Peter M. De Cuyper (/nl/; born 22 December 2000) is a Belgian professional footballer who plays as a full-back or left midfielder for club Brighton & Hove Albion and the Belgium national team.

 Club career

 Club Brugge

 De Cuyper began his career at the youth academy of Club Brugge.
 On 20 February 2020, De Cuyper made his professional debut for Brugge against Manchester United in the first-leg of the UEFA Europa League Round of 32.
 He started and played 73 minutes as Club Brugge drew 1–1.
 De Cuyper was then a starter again for Brugge in the second leg of the tie and played the whole match as Brugge fell 0–5.
-On 30 August 2020, De Cuyper made his debut for Club NXT, Brugge's reserve team, in Belgian First Division B. He came on as a 64th minute substitute as Brugge were defeated 2–2.
+On 30 August 2020, De Cuyper made his debut for Club NXT, Brugge's reserve team, in Belgian First Division B. He came on as a 64th-minute substitute as Brugge were defeated 2–2.
 On 4 February 2022, Club Brugge announced that they had extended de Cuyper's contract through 2025.